kevayacht/login_manager/README.md

 13. Git interaction. (see all commits)
 14. Refactoring possibilities. (cleaner code)

+## Additionals
+1. Password hashing.
+2. Keep count of the number of login attempts (Successes/Failures).

 ## Setup
 A Virtual Environment needs to be set up for the package to be tested in.
 A blank Venv will suffice.